Teal Bunbury: Professional

+New England Revolution

-In February 2014, Bunbury was traded to the New England Revolution for a first round 2015 MLS SuperDraft pick and allocation money.
+On February 19, 2014, Bunbury was traded to the New England Revolution for a first round 2015 MLS SuperDraft pick and allocation money.
+Bunbury made his league debut for New England, and his first start for New England, on March 8 in a 4-0 defeat to the Houston Dynamo.
+He made his home debut on March 22 in a 0-0 draw against the Vancouver Whitecaps.
+He scored his first Revolution goal on April 26 in a 2-0 win over Sporting Kansas City.
+Bunbury finished the regular season as the team's leader in assists, with 6, adding 4 goals.

 Bunbury became a major contributor to New England's run to the 2014 MLS Cup Final, scoring from long distance in the Eastern Conference final against Red Bull New York.
-New England fell to LA Galaxy 2-1 final after extra time, with Bunbury's potential game-winning shot bouncing off the crossbar in the 85th minute.
+New England fell to LA Galaxy 2–1 final after extra time, with Bunbury's potential game-winning shot bouncing off the crossbar in the 85th minute.

-Bunbury helped lead the Revs to the 2016 U.S. Open Cup Final, scoring twice against the New York Cosmos in the Round of 16 and adding the third goal in a 3-1 victory over the Chicago Fire in the semifinals.
-Bunbury assisted on Juan Agudelo's second goal in the final, but the Revs eventually fell to FC Dallas 4-2.
+Bunbury helped lead the Revs to the 2016 U.S. Open Cup Final, scoring twice against the New York Cosmos in the Round of 16 and adding the third goal in a 3–1 victory over the Chicago Fire in the semifinals.
+Bunbury assisted on Juan Agudelo's second goal in the final, but the Revs eventually fell to FC Dallas 4–2.

+In 2017, Bunbury was named Revolution Player's Player of the Year.

 In 2018, Bunbury tallied 11 goals for the Revs, reaching double-digit league goals in one season for the first time in his career.
+He additionally led the team in game-winning goals, with five.

 Bunbury was New England's leading scorer during the pandemic-shortened 2020 MLS Season.
 He was also named the club's Humanitarian of the Year.
+He was again named Humanitarian of the Year in 2021.

 On December 12, 2021, Bunbury was traded to Nashville SC for up to $150,000 in allocation money.
+He concluded his Revolution career 7th in games played for the club, with 231, His 45 Revolution goals are the 4th-most a player has ever scored for the club.